ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-tooltips/index.md

 ]
 ```

-Notice that when we set the `yNames` of the `'column'` series:
+Notice that when we set the `yName` of the `'column'` series:

-- The tooltip title is visible when `yNames` config is set, and hidden when the `yNames` is reset.
+- The tooltip title is visible when `yName` config is set, and hidden when the `yName` is reset.
-- The `yNames` changes are reflected in the legend as well.
+- The `yName` changes are reflected in the legend as well.
-- The legend will use the `yKeys` when the `yNames` is not set.
-The tooltip however will only have a title if the `yNames` (or `title`) is set.
+- The legend will use the `yKey` when the `yName` is not set.
+The tooltip however will only have a title if the `yName` (or `title`) is set.

 Also note that for numeric values the tooltips show two digits after the decimal point by default.